Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Results

 \subsubsection{Suggested legal interventions}

 Many participants highlighted the need for clearer legal regulations around data management.
 For example, P10-PM pointed out that vague legal terminology made it difficult to determine when privacy breaches occurred.
 P1-EN suggested: \textit{``Clearly defined legislation with stipulated penalties for privacy violations could prompt companies to adopt a more cautious approach during development.''} In contrast, P5-UX, P12-PM, and P19-LE argued that laws should be intentionally broad to encompass a wider array of innovative practices, ensuring they stayed effective as new data collection methods emerged.
 A small number of participants shared their experiences designing smart homes for overseas customers.
 For example, P14-EN noted: \textit{``Privacy laws in China are not as comprehensive as GDPR.
 We should work on adapting international standards to fit the local context.
-Although Chinese privacy regulations have been revised to keep pace with technological and social changes, they often fall behind, resulting in gaps and challenges in enforcement.''} P1-EN, P2-PM, and P27-MS talked about China’s strict regulatory environment, which restricted foreign services and closely monitored the privacy practices of domestic companies, to protect national security.
-Additionally, most participants highlighted the central government’s crucial role in overseeing data privacy and security, emphasizing its significant impact on how companies handled privacy.
+Although Chinese privacy regulations have been revised to keep pace with technological and social changes, they often fall behind, resulting in gaps and challenges in enforcement.''} P1-EN, P2-PM, and P27-MS talked about China's strict regulatory environment, which restricted foreign services and closely monitored the privacy practices of domestic companies, to protect national security.

+Additionally, most participants highlighted the central government's crucial role in overseeing data privacy and security, emphasizing its significant impact on how companies handled privacy.
 As P9-UX remarked, \textit{``Organizations at the community level, such as 'juweihui', are essential to raise awareness about privacy and security, helping individuals to better grasp applicable regulations.''} Some participants highlighted the crucial role national organizations could play in protecting user data by establishing privacy standards.
-For example, P1-EN suggested: \textit{``Certain national standards bodies could establish a multilevel system for privacy data management, classifying devices into low-, medium-, or high-risk groups, with each category subject to distinct compliance and verification requirements.''}
+For example, P1-EN suggested: \textit{``Certain national standards bodies could establish a multi-level system for data management, classifying devices into low-, medium-, or high-risk categories, with each category subject to distinct compliance and verification requirements.''}